EU wine Labelling regulations: E.U. Common Agricultural Policy Reform 2023

-What are the new CAP regulations on wine labeling?
+What are the new EU wine labelling regulations?

 After December 8th, 2023 all wine bottles sold in the E.U., irrespective of country of origin, will be required to include ingredients, nutrition information, allergens, and energy information along with the product.
 This information must be provided on the wine bottle or labels directly applied or otherwise appended to the product packaging.
 The changes are specified in REGULATION (EU) 2021/2117 and include interesting and critical distinctions between what information must appear, in full text, on wine labels and what information can be provided through “electronic means”.

 This excerpt from E.U. regulation 2021/2117 contains the first part of the information that is most relevant to wine producers selling in the E.U.: